timofei-iatsenko/node-modbus-rtu/README.md

  * **16** Write Multiple Registers

 Coil functions (readCoils, writeCoils) is not implemented yet.
 But you can fork and add this.

+## Minimal requirements
+NodeJS >=0.11.13

+if you have older NodeJS version, you should install `modbus-rtu@0.0.2` version or update NodeJS (the 6.0 version is out, how long you will be use legacy builds? :) )

 ## Installation
 The simplest way, install via npm, type to console: